Canary Islands vs. Azores

 If you're a keen diver then there are plenty of great opportunities to get your flippers wet on both the Canary Islands and the Azores!

 One of the best places to dive is off the coast of Santa Maria, the smallest of the Azores.
-The marine life here is ridiculously abundant and the water has amazing visibility.
-Here you get the chance to swim with whale sharks and devil rays - but not just that, you'll find sunfish, rays, octopi all year round.
-The underwater landscape here isn't to be missed either, with black coral, lava walls and underwater tunnels.
+The marine life is abundant and the water has amazing visibility.
+Here you'll get the chance to swim with whale sharks and devil rays - but you'll also find sunfish, rays, octopi all year round.
+The underwater landscape isn't to be missed, with black coral, lava walls and underwater tunnels.

-Another Azores diving spot to visit is situated between Pico and Faial (it'll take about 3 hours to get there by boat), Princess Alice - the visibility here is up to 60m and you'll find yourself swimming amongst hammerhead sharks, dolphins and even marlin.
-To top all that though, is the opportunity to dive with mobula rays - makes it a pretty unforgettable experience!
+Another Azores diving spot to visit is Princess Alice, between Pico and Faial (it'll take about 3 hours to get there by boat).
+The visibility is up to 60m and you'll find yourself swimming among hammerhead sharks, dolphins and even marlin.
+Better than all that though is that you'll get the opportunity to dive with Mobula rays!

-Not to be outdone La Catedral is a spectacular dive spot in the Canary Islands.
-Just off the coast of Gran Canaria - this dive spot is a 30m high structure (hence the name!) full of caves, arches and crevices to explore.
+Not to be outdone, La Catedral is a spectacular dive spot in Gran Canaria.
+Just off the coast, this dive spot is a 30m high structure (hence the name!) full of caves, arches and crevices to explore.
 This site is more about the scenery than the fauna - but you can expect to see sea slugs, urchins and smaller fish.

 Our verdict: there's plenty of dive spots to explore in both, but our vote goes to the Azores.
-The diving experience here will stick with you for a long time.
+The diving experience here will stay with you for a long time.

 Where are the best beaches?

-The Azores may not have the 'classic' white sandy beaches, however there's an amazing choice of beautiful spots to choose.
-Especially if water sports are your thing.
+The Azores may not have the classic white sandy beaches, but there's an amazing choice of beautiful spots to choose from - especially if water sports are your thing.
 Praia de Santa Barbara can be found on São Miguel, and is one of the most popular beaches on the island.
 The sand here is volcanic and black, which makes for an excellent photo op!
-There's a surf shop here so why not take surfing lessons whilst you're there, or simply sit back and watch others give it a go!
+There's a surf shop so you can take surfing lessons while you're there, or simply sit back and watch others give it a go!

-For something a bit different take a trip to Islet of Vila Franca do Campo.
-This is a small beach that can be found inside a submerged volcanic crater.
+For something a bit different you could take a trip to Islet of Vila Franca do Campo - a small beach inside a submerged volcanic crater.
 It's not as scary as it sounds!
 You'll have to take a boat to get here, but once you're there the sheltered islet is great for swimming.

-The Canary Islands boast better weather than the Azores, it's mild all year round - which make this a go to beach destination even in the winter.
-The warmest of the islands is Fuerteventura, as it is closest to mainland Africa, and it boasts some of the best beaches.
-Our favourite is Playa de Cofete - a beautiful wild beach that may not be the best for swimming but is certainly best for the views.
-At the other end of the island you'll find El Cotillo Beach & Lagoons, similarly beautiful but the lagoons here provide better opportunities for swimming.
+The Canaries boast better weather than the Azores.
+It's mild all year which makes it a go to beach destination even in the winter.
+The warmest of the islands is Fuerteventura, as it's the closest to mainland Africa.
+Playa de Cofete is our favourite beach - a beautiful wild beach that may not be the best for swimming but is certainly best for the views.
+At the other end of the island you'll find El Cotillo Beach & Lagoons, similarly beautiful but the lagoons here are better for swimming.

-If you're looking for beaches with more amenities then you'll want to head to Playa del Inglés or Playa de las Américas - these are purpose built resorts, with everything you need to sunbathe on the beach all day - then hit the bars and restaurant's at night.
+If you're looking for beaches with more amenities head to Playa del Inglés on Gran Canaria or Playa de las Américas on Tenerife.
+They're purpose built resorts with everything you need to sunbathe on the beach all day, then hit the bars and restaurant's at night.
 But don't forget Tenerife is about so much more than just the resorts!

-Our verdict: there are some beautiful beaches in the Azores but really if relaxing on a white sand beach is what makes a holiday for you then the Canary Islands are the obvious choice.
+Our verdict: there are some beautiful beaches in the Azores but if relaxing on a white sandy beach is what makes a holiday for you then the Canary Islands are the obvious choice.

 Which is best for families?

-When it comes down to which island is best for families it really depends on what a "family holiday" means to you - do you like to explore the outdoors and get off the beaten track with your kids, or do you prefer to relax by the beach with plenty of amenities nearby?
-That's not to say there aren't elements of both in each, but there's definitely different experiences to be had.
+When it comes down to which island is best for families it really depends on what a 'family holiday' is to you.
+Do you like to explore the outdoors and get off the beaten track with your kids, or do you prefer to relax by the beach with plenty of amenities nearby?
+That's not to say there aren't elements of both in each, but there are definitely different experiences to be had.

-If you raised a hand for "explore the outdoors" - then the Azores are definitely going to tick that box.
+If you raised a hand for 'explore the outdoors' - then the Azores are definitely going to tick that box.
 The Azores pride themselves on being an amazing natural environment with sustainable travel at the forefront.
-Direct flights arrive in Sao Miguel, and reaching the other islands takes a ferry ride - so for ease of travelling with children then we recommend basing yourself in Sao Miguel for your trip.
-There's loads to do and see - but here's a few top tips for things to do.
+Direct flights arrive in Sao Miguel and you reach the other islands by ferry - so for ease of travelling with children base yourself in Sao Miguel for your trip.
+There's a lot to see and do but here are a few ideas:

-- Furnas - this is a great experience for the whole family.
-Walk amongst the geothermal pools, try one of the specialist dishes cooked in the ground or hike to one of the nearby waterfalls.
+• Furnas - this is a great experience for the whole family.
+Walk among the geothermal pools, try one of the specialist dishes cooked in the ground or hike to one of the waterfalls.

-- Caldeira Velha - pack your swimsuits and head to this beautiful waterfall and hot spring pools, and even better there's no hike needed.
+• Caldeira Velha - pack your swimsuits and head to this beautiful waterfall with its hot spring pools.
+Even better - there's no hike needed.

-- Swim with wild dolphins - here's the opportunity to make many kids (and adults!) dreams come true.
-There's plenty of boat operators to choose from, but the minimum age for getting in the water is 8.
-There's also the chance to take a whale watching boat trip for some extra excitement.
+• Swim with wild dolphins - take the opportunity to make many kids (and adults!) dreams come true.
+There are plenty of boat operators to choose from, just bear in mind the minimum age for getting in the water is eight.
+You could also take a whale watching boat trip for some extra excitement.

-Now if a slightly more catered for beach holiday is more your thing - then the Canary Islands are a great choice.
-There's too many options to run through them all here.
-But if you're looking for a more resort style family holiday then you can't go wrong with Tenerife - you'll find everything catered for here with plenty of things to keep the kids entertained.
-If you want to get away from the crowds slightly then we recommend heading to Fuerteventura instead - it's a little less developed and the beaches here are some of the most beautiful in all of the Canaries.
+If a catered for beach holiday is more your thing - then the Canary Islands are a great choice.
+If you're looking for more of a resort family holiday then you can't go wrong with Tenerife - you'll find everything you need with plenty of extras to keep the kids entertained.
+If you want to get away from the crowds slightly then head to Fuerteventura instead - it's a little less built-up and the beaches here are some of the most beautiful in all of the Canaries.

-Our verdict: it's hard to pick one here as both have their charm for your family holiday - in fact we're not doing it!
+Our verdict: it's hard to choose as both have their charm for your family holiday - in fact we're not doing it!
 We'll call this one a tie.

 Which is best for nightlife?